liusihang/ViOTUcluster/README.md

 - **`--reassemble`**: (Optional) Enables reassembly of bins after the initial binning process to enhance the accuracy and quality of the final contigs.
 This feature is still in beta and can significantly increase runtime.

 - **`--disable-binning`**: Skip the vRhyme binning stage entirely.
 When enabled, the pipeline copies the per-sample filtered contigs directly into the dereplication and summary steps, which is useful when bins cannot be recovered for some samples.
+- **`--save-sambamba-intermediate`**: Keep Sambamba view BAMs before sorting.
+This reduces open-file pressure during heavy runs and keeps intermediate BAMs on disk for debugging at the cost of additional storage.

 - **`-a <assembly_software>`**: (For `ViOTUcluster_AllinOne` only) Specifies the assembly software used during the raw sequence processing.
 Accepted values are `-a megahit` or `-a metaspades`.